1967 Football League Cup final

 The 1967 Football League Cup Final was an association football match between Queens Park Rangers (QPR) and West Bromwich Albion on 4 March 1967 at Wembley Stadium, London.
 It was the final match of the 1966–67 Football League Cup, the seventh season of the Football League Cup, a football competition for the teams in The Football League.
 This was the first final to be decided over a single game; the six previous finals were contested over two legs.
 QPR were appearing in their first final, while Albion were appearing in their second after winning the previous final in 1966.

 As QPR were in the Third Division they played one more round than Albion who received a bye in the first round.
 Therefore, QPR progressed through six rounds to reach the final, whereas Albion progressed through five.
 Matches up to the semi-final were contested on a one-off basis with the exception of the semi-finals which were contested over two-legs, with a match at each team's home ground.
 QPR's matches were generally close affairs, they only won by a three two goal margin or more in three of their matches.
 Albion's matches were almost all comfortable victories.
 Their biggest margin of victory was five goals when they beat Aston Villa 6–1.
-While the only match did not win was the second leg of the semi-final against West Ham United, which was drawn 2–2.
+While the only match they did not win was the second leg of the semi-final against West Ham United, which was drawn 2–2.

 Watched by a crowd of 97,952, Albion took the lead in the first half when Clive Clark scored in the 7th minute.
 He scored again later in the half to give Albion a 2–0 lead at half-time.
 QPR reduced the deficit in the 63rd minute when Roger Morgan scored and then levelled the match 12 minutes later courtesy of a goal by Rodney Marsh.
 Mark Lazarus scored a third goal for QPR in the 81st minute, as QPR won the match 3–2 to win the League Cup for the first time.

 QPR's victory caused a problem for the Football Association as typically the League Cup winner would qualify for the Inter-Cities Fairs Cup, but one of the criteria for that competition was that the team must come from the highest tier of that country's league system.
 QPR was replaced in the following season's European competition by a First Division side.